- Lessons learned from reading books are more varied than those experienced in day to day life

-- Stimulates parts of the brain associated with meaning
+- Stimulates parts of the brain associated with meaning which promotes brain development and imagination

-- Improves spelling confidence at later ages
+- Has impacts later in life that can improve spelling and confidence at later ages

 Reading to children has long been recognised as playing a significant positive role in their development, for all sorts of reasons.
 Numerous scientific and observational studies show that children who have been read to regularly from an early age enjoy a host of advantages, including higher educational attainment, enhanced confidence and even improved cognitive development.